-The Spectroscopy Summer School will introduce important concepts needed to understand and apply spectroscopic techniques to a wide range of scientific and technological research topics, as well as help students recognise and avoid some of the misinterpretations in the literature.
+The Spectroscopy Summer School will introduce important concepts needed to understand and apply spectroscopic techniques to a wide range of scientific and technological research topics, as well as help students recognize and avoid some of the misinterpretations in the literature.
 The school combines theoretical lectures and data analysis courses with practical experience on the beamlines.
 Participants will have the opportunity to present their projects to interact and network with other students, researchers, and beamline scientists.

 The Spectroscopy Summer School is mainly aimed at but is not limited to, PhD students and young researchers.